Increasing Awareness of the Hybrid Threats: Strengthening Resilience in the Western Balkans

 He worked in AMO as the coordinator for the project How to teach about climate change?; the deputy coordinator of the Prague Student Summit; and an office manager.
 In 2017-2019, he was the Vice-Chairman of AMO Supervisory Board.

-Within the AMO Research Center, he has worked on the Asia program and contributed to certain research projects, he has been AMO Research Fellow since 2013.
+Within the AMO Research Center, he has worked on the Asia program and contributed to certain research projects, he was AMO Research Fellow between 2013–2022.
 Whilst at the University of Nottingham, he coordinated an educational project on community development, which aimed to change the attitude of the local Chinese residents towards the council services.